This content is provided by

 Born in the White Mountains of New Hampshire, Burgeon Outdoor is reinventing capitalism one piece of apparel at a time.
 Burgeon’s founder, Rudy Glocker, envisions a world filled with thriving mountain communities that positively impact their economy, environment, and community equally.
 Within Burgeon, he has found a way to make that dream a reality.

 Burgeon Outdoor was founded in Lincoln, NH in 2019.
-Over the past three years, Burgeon has successfully fostered a sustainable business model that is profitable while still being mindful of the environment and giving back to their local communities.
-Since inception, they’ve expanded and now manufacture in two locations: their original Lincoln, NH studio and a recently opened production facility in Gorham, NH.
+Over the past four years, Burgeon has successfully fostered a sustainable business model that is profitable while still being mindful of the environment and giving back to their local communities.
+Since inception, they’ve expanded and now manufacture in two locations: their original Lincoln, NH studio and a production facility in Gorham, NH that began operations in 2022.

 Burgeon is deeply rooted in sustainable production, growth, and employment.
 By making the majority of their products within their Lincoln and Gorham facilities, they keep the labor local.
 Local employees improve the chances that the money continues to circulate throughout their community.
 It also preserves quality jobs in the area, which is good for everyone that lives there.